juanmaguitar/webpack-multiple-entry-points/README.md

 * `pageA.bundle.js` contains:
   * the entry point `pageB.js`
   * it would contain any other module that is only used by `pageB`
-* `1.1.bundle` is an additional chunk which is used by both pages.
+* `1.1.bundle.js` is an additional chunk which is used by both pages.
 It contains:
   * module `shared.js`
+* `3.3.bundle.js` is an additional chunk which is used only used by `pageB`.
+It contains:
+  * module `on-demand-something.js`

 You can also see the info that is printed to console.
 It shows among others: